scripting/twitterHelloWorld/readme.md

 #### How the pieces fit together

-First, this is not a tutorial for setting up a Twitter app.
+First, this is not a tutorial for setting up a Twitter server app.
 I'm just listing the steps here so you can see how much work is involved in setting up the Hello World app.

-1. You'll need to set up an app on apps.twitter.com.
+1. You'll need to set up an app on Twitter's <a href="https://developer.twitter.com/en/portal/projects-and-apps">developer portal</a>.

-1. Then set the callback URI to http://yourdomain/callbackFromTwitter.
+1. Set the callback URI for the app to http://yourdomain/callbackFromTwitter.

-1. Get the API Key and secret, and edit the config.json file to include these values.
+1. Get the API Key and secret, and edit the config.json file in the server folder to include these values.

-2. There's a Node.js app in this folder.
-Run npm install to get all the packages it needs.
+2. There's a Node.js app in the server folder.
+Open the folder in your terminal app and run `npm install` to get all the packages it needs.

-3. Edit the config struct in the app so it's pointing to the correct server and port.
+3. Edit the config struct <a href="twitterhello.js">in the app</a> so it's pointing to the correct port and server in config.httpPort and config.myDomain.

 3. Run the server app.